ErikOnBike/CodeParadise/README.md

 The project offers a `RemoteEnvironment` and a `ServerApplication` controlling it.
 The `RemoteEnvironment` consists of a `ClientEnvironment` and a `ServerEnvironment`.
 The `ClientEnvironment` is a Smalltalk environment running inside a Javascript environment like a web browser or Node.js instance.
 The `ServerEnvironment` is (currently) a Pharo Smalltalk environment running on or as a web server.
 The two environments communicatie using WebSockets, allowing interactive  (instead of request-response style) communication.
 The `ServerApplication` can install code (`Classes` and `CompiledMethods`) in the `ClientEnvironment` on-the-fly thereby creating a dynamic environment (somewhat) similar to the live coding experience of a regular Smalltalk environment.
 The `ClientEnvironment` can only send back `Announcements` to the `ServerEnvironment` (explicit design decision I'll try to document in the near future).

+A short introduction [video](https://youtu.be/qvY7R6te7go) will show some of the capabilities (it is a little outdated).

 See [introduction](introduction.md) for a more thorough explanation of CodeParadise as the future platform.

 ## Getting started